daronphang/programming-resources/networking/protocols/layer7/HTTP/HTTP3.md

 ## HTTP3

-HTTP/3 does away with TCP, and instead utilizes a flavor of **UDP** called Quick UDP Internet Connections (QUIC).
+HTTP/3 does away with TCP, and instead utilizes a flavor of **UDP 443** called Quick UDP Internet Connections (QUIC).
+When QUIC is enabled but not supported on the server, the connection will automatically fallback to HTTP/2 or HTTP1.1 over TCP, i.e. designed to fail gracefully.

 ## Benefits